k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 But then, why bother?
 We have simplified the implementation of `queryUsersTable`
-so much that it is probably not worth giving its definition a top-level name
+so much that maybe it is not worth giving its definition a top-level name
-anymore; we could just inline `queryTisch'` or `queryTisch (T::T User)` when
+anymore; we could just inline `queryTisch'` or `queryTisch (T::T User)` wherever
 needed.
-One of the goals of `opaleye-sot` is exactly this: Making the things
+One of the goals of `opaleye-sot` is exactly this: Making the
-that are used in the query language feel so lightweight that we can't justify
+things that are used in the query language feel so lightweight that we can't
-using them anywhere but inline within a query, effectively reducing the
+justify using them anywhere but inline within a query, effectively reducing the
 maintenance costs over time, as well as the reading and writing overhead.

 ## Interpreting results